 Students from overseas usually have different funding arrangements to those from the UK and EU.
 Undergraduate students outside of the European Economic Area are required to pay both college and university fees.
 Further information on fees and funding for international students can be found in the university’s Undergraduate Prospectus.Undergraduate finance Bursaries & fee reductions Achievement & prizes (ug) Accommodation costs

-Oxford University is able to provide financial assistance to some UK students, dependent on their household income, in the form of fee waivers and bursaries; full details of the financial support which is available can be found here.
+Oxford University is able to provide financial assistance to some UK students, dependent on their household income, in the form of bursaries; full details of the financial support which is available can be found here.
 There are undergraduate scholarships available to UK applicants, such as the Lloyds Scholarships and the Moritz-Heyman Scholarships, as well as a limited number of scholarships for overseas students.
 Wadham College is also able to offer a number of academic-related grants specifically to support undergraduate students.

 Further advice on financial support for undergraduates can be found on the website of the National Union of Students.